SAP/cloud-security-services-integration-library/spring-xsuaa/Migration_JavaContainerSecurityProjects.md

 Likewise if you use Spring Boot make sure that you use Spring Boot 2.

 Your application is probably using Spring Security OAuth 2.x which is being deprecated with Spring 5.
-The successor is Spring Security 5.2.x but it is not 100% compatible with Spring Security OAuth 2.x.
+The successor is Spring Security 5.2.x but it is not compatible with Spring Security OAuth 2.x.
 See the
 [official migration guide](https://github.com/spring-projects/spring-security/wiki/OAuth-2.0-Migration-Guide)
 for more information.

 We already migrated the [cloud-bulletinboard-ads](https://github.com/SAP-samples/cloud-bulletinboard-ads/) application.
-You take look at
+You can take a look at
 [this commit](https://github.com/SAP-samples/cloud-bulletinboard-ads/commit/cffe04c95ae06e5b9c56fa827585bd127b57a765)
-which shows what had to be changed to migrate an application from Spring 4 to Spring 5.
+which shows what had to be changed to migrate our open-SAP course application from Spring 4 to Spring 5.

 ## Maven Dependencies
 To use the new [spring-xsuaa](/spring-xsuaa) client library the dependencies declared in maven `pom.xml` need to be changed.
 See the [docs](/spring-xsuaa#configuration) on what to add to your `pom.xml`.

 After you have added to new dependencies you are ready to **remove** the **`java-container-security`** client library by deleting the following lines from the pom.xml:
 ```xml